 Android Studio was announced on May 16, 2013 at the Google I/O conference.
 It was in early access preview stage starting from version 0.1 in May 2013, then entered beta stage starting from version 0.8 which was released in June 2014.The first stable build was released in December 2014, starting from version 1.0.The current stable version is 3.3, which was released in January 2019.

 Android Studio supports all the same programming languages of IntelliJ (and CLion) e.g. Java, C++, and more with extensions, such as Go;and Android Studio 3.0 or later supports Kotlin and "Java 7 language features and a subset of Java 8 language features that vary by platform version."
-External projects backport some Java 9 features.WhileIntelliJ that Android Studio is built on supports all released Java versions, and Java 12, it's not clear to what level Android Studio supports Java versions up to Java 12 (the documentation mentions partial Java 8 support).
+External projects backport some Java 9 features.WhileIntelliJ that Android Studio is built on supports all released Java versions, and Java 12, it is not clear to what level Android Studio supports Java versions up to Java 12 (the documentation mentions partial Java 8 support).
 At least some new language features up to Java 12 are usable in Android.

 Calendar of Activities